-We met with Omar Labarta, the founder of OLab Performance and a personal trainer with over 14 years of experience, to discuss muscle health and the importance of protein in nutrition.October 21, 2020 5:06 pm
+We met with Omar Labarta, the founder of OLab Performance and a personal trainer with over 14 years of experience, to discuss muscle health and the importance of protein in nutrition.January 20, 2021 10:03 am June 18, 2018 11:29 pm

-Since graduating from Brunel University with a masters degree in sports science, Omar Labarta has gone on to work as a personal trainer in strength and conditioning for different fitness companies and high performance centres.
+Since graduating from Brunel University with a masters degree in sports science, Omar Labarta has gone on to work as a personal trainer.
+He specialises in strength and conditioning for different fitness companies and high performance centres.

 He has since embarked on his journey as a self-employed personal trainer, launching his own brand, OLab Performance.

-Today, the Spanish-born fitness advocate with 14 years of experience in the field teaches classes across London.
+Today, the Spanish fitness advocate has 14 years of experience in the field and teaches classes across London.
 He uses a combination of strength conditioning, muay thai and nutrition to improve the health of his clients.

 We were lucky enough to pick Omar’s brains over the role of protein in building muscle mass, a key topic for any regular gym-goer.